switchupcb/disgo/contribution/CONTRIBUTING.md

 ### Disgo

 The API Wrapper consists of multiple packages.
-A [bundler (TBA)]() is used to package the API into a single-usable package.
+A [bundler](https://pkg.go.dev/golang.org/x/tools/cmd/bundle) is used to package the API into a single-usable package.

 | Package   | Description                                   |
 | :-------- | :-------------------------------------------- |